 To sum it up

-intResume takes a special interest in candidates from Japan, Korea, and China because I am one of a very few Certified Professional Resume Writers in this region, yet who is a native English speaker.
+intResume takes a special interest in candidates from Japan, Korea, and China because I ‘m one of a very few Certified Professional Resume Writers in this region.
+And only a couple of those are native English speakers, as I am.
 I fully believe in the value of my services and my satisfied clients do as well.
-However, for those who don’t have the money for it, or just really like to do it themselves, I encourage them to reflect on the points above.
-Sometimes you’re already amazing, or the company really needs someone, so you can get by with an adequate but flawed résumé or CV.
-That’s fine: go for it.
+However, for those who don’t have the money for it, or just really like to do it themselves, please reflect on the points above.
+Sometimes you’re already amazing, or the company really needs someone, so you can get by with flawed résumé or CV.
+That’s fine.
+Go for it.
 By not making the mistakes above, you’ll ensure that you get interviews and consideration for the easier target jobs.
 It’s not the same as in most Asian countries.